felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Now more than ever, the information is out there.
 It has been available for generations and generations.
-Some of the most valuable lessons humanity has learned was written over 2,000 years ago by Greek philosophers.
+Some of the most valuable lessons humanity has learned were written over 2,000 years ago by Greek philosophers.
 However, if we don't feel confident in our ability to navigate it all, it is as if that information didn't exist.
 All that wisdom stays imprisoned in its ink.
 The gift of humanity is